NTHU-Nova-Corp/e-testament-api/README.md

 All routes return Json

 - GET `/`: Root route shows if Web API is running
-- GET `api/v1/properties/`: returns all properties IDs
+- GET `api/v1/accounts/[username]/properties/`: returns all properties IDs
-- GET `api/v1/properties/[ID]`: returns details about a single property with given ID
+- GET `api/v1/accounts/[username]/properties/[ID]`: returns details about a single property with given ID
-- POST `api/v1/properties/`: creates a new property
+- POST `api/v1/accounts/[username]/properties/`: creates a new property

 ## Install

-Install this API by cloning the *relevant branch* and installing required gems from `Gemfile.lock`:
+Install this API by cloning the _relevant branch_ and installing required gems from `Gemfile.lock`:

 ```shell
 bundle install